How to organize your GitHub repository clones locally

 By organizing your repositories with the GitHub Tree structure, you’ll enjoy several benefits:

-• You don’t have to think about how to organize your repositories; you’re simply following GitHub’s structure.
+• You don’t have to think about how to organize your clones; you’re simply following GitHub’s structure.

 • Avoid name collisions as GitHub ensures unique repository names within an org.